 Why we love Lichty Hall:

 Lichty Hall is special because it is the smallest co-ed hall on campus.
-We have a tight-knit community with a diverse range of students, but we're also very integrated into the South Side community (which includes Wyckoff, Scott, and Kollen Halls).
+We have a tight-knit community with a diverse range of students, and we're also very integrated into the South Side community (which includes Wyckoff, Scott, and Kollen Halls).